 - What's included in the seminar tuition?
 All DGI seminars include a classroom workbook, lunch and refreshments.
 All IATA classes include the current edition of the IATA Dangerous Goods Regulations; all 49 CFR classes include the current edition of the 49 CFR Regulations, all IMDG classes include excerpts from the IMDG Code.

 - If I have any technical questions after I have completed the training, can I call DGI for help?
-Yes.
-We offer a membership technical support service called DGI Tech Control.
-See DGI Tech Control for details.
+Yes!
+DGI students can submit shipment and transportation questions through our website.
+Click here to ask a question!

 - If I took my previous Dangerous Goods training from another company, do I have to take initial training from DGI or may I take recurrent training?
 As long as your previous hazmat training is current, you may take recurrent training from DGI.